 2083 Lawrence Road, Lawrenceville, NJ 08648

-Dr. Kim Chandler Vaccaro is Assistant Professor of Dance at Rider University, Lawrenceville.
-She began her dance career in Barrington, Rhode Island, studying and teaching with Irene Seeley.
-She became a professional dancer and teacher whilst earning a Bachelor’s degree in Choreography and Performance from the University of California at Santa Barbara, a Master degree in Dance Education from the University of California at Los Angeles, and a Doctorate of Education from Temple University in Philadelphia, PA.
-During this time she performed in numerous modern dance companies, choreographed and produced her own work, and taught dance at colleges on both east and west coasts.
+Kim Chandler Vaccaro is Associate Professor of Dance at Rider University in Lawrenceville, N.J.
+She began her dance career in Barrington, R.I., studying and teaching with Irene Seeley.
+She became a professional dancer and teacher whilst earning a bachelor’s degree in Choreography and Performance from the University of California at Santa Barbara; a master’s degree in Dance Education from the University of California at Los Angeles; and a Doctorate of Education from Temple University in Philadelphia, Pa.
+During this time, she performed in numerous modern dance companies, choreographed and produced her own work, and taught dance at colleges on both the East and West Coasts.

-Dr. Vaccaro has taught at the American Repertory Ballet’s Princeton Ballet School since 1989 where she is also an Educational Consultant.
-She wrote the librettos, and/or trained the teaching artists, and/or wrote the educational materials for Billy the Kid (1998), Nutcracker (1999, 2002), Cinderella (2001), Lambarena (2002), Ballet 101 (2002), Dangerous Beauty (2003), and The Shrew (2004).
-In addition to lecturing nationwide on dance education, Dr. Vaccaro often leads workshops for dance and public school teachers, both for ARB and around the state with various arts organizations.
+Dr. Vaccaro has taught at the American Repertory Ballet’s Princeton Ballet School since 1989 where she was also an educational consultant.
+She wrote the librettos, and/or trained the teaching artists, and/or wrote the educational materials for Billy the Kid (1998), The Nutcracker (1999, 2002), Cinderella (2001), Lambarena (2002), Ballet 101 (2002), Dangerous Beauty (2003) and The Shrew (2004).
+In addition to lecturing nation- wide on dance education, Dr. Vaccaro often leads workshops for dance and public school teachers, both for American Repertory Ballet and around the state with various arts organizations.